open-sesame-escape/open-sesame-escape.github.io/content/rooms/virus/index.md

 flasks and tubes that are reminiscent of a lab.
 More puzzle pieces and boxes are placed in this room.

 **Suggested Puzzle** The [stick word grid] puzzle can be used here.
 The sticks can be hid in box 3 and/or others, and the formula gives the arrangement of the sticks.
 In the example of the formula above, players can translate the names of the elements and convert them to element symbols.
 (A periodic table should be provided for reference.)
-I used the list of symbols above to arrange the sticks below to reference a page in a book I happened to have on my bookshelf.
-(A note with the code for the door was on that page.)
+I used the list of symbols above to arrange the sticks below to spell out a message with a numerical code.

-{{< example-image src="/puzzles/arrangement/stick-word-grid/sticks-vertical-adjust.jpg" >}}
+{{< example-image src="element-sticks.jpg" >}}

-The sticks in this arrangement make for a challenging puzzle.
-It could be made easier by underlining the symbols that should be ordered.
-It can also be simplified (in terms of both creating and solving) by placing the element symbols on the top of the sticks and writing any message below them.

 [stick word grid]: /puzzles/arrangement/stick-word-grid/